danielgamliel/Trivia-game/README.md

-# Trivia application using JavaFX.
+# Trivia game application using JavaFX.
+## This project is an assignment from the Java advanced course at the Open University.
+  this is a Trivia game with 10 questions with 4 options for answers.

+  after answering all the questions you can see your results.

 ### App GUI: